reanderson89/JFS_NAT_006_Activity_Bank/04-javascript/06-RPS-conditionals/README.md

 ## Start with:

 - Creating variables for the two players and hard-code either "rock", "paper", or "scissors" on them.
-- Create the logic to check the variables against each other to see who the winner will be.
+- Create the conditions to check the variables against each other to see who the winner will be.
 Use the above "Rules" to help you build the logic.
 - However the game ends, there should be a result printed to the console.

 ## Bonus